Curriculum Vitae

 Discovered Donald Hoffman's desktop analogy for "reality". (see the above documentation)

 March: transcribed my Study 1 (2005) for the Assistant Performer.
-It can be played on the Resident Sf2 Synth.
+It can be played on the Resident Sf2 Synth

 April 8th: Attendance at a meeting of the W3C Music Notation Community Group in Frankfurt.